Contents

 You can then export the report into a spreadsheet to further analyze the data.

-If you are not the decision-maker and need to convince your boss to implement purchase requisition management software, this section is for you.
+If you are not a decision-maker and need to convince your boss to implement purchase requisition management software, this section is for you.

 We will provide three key benefits and how to quantify that in a business case.

-Here are the key benefits of implementing a requisition management software
+Here are the key benefits of implementing requisition management software

 Automating a manual purchase requisition process is the simplest way to increase the productivity of your entire team.
 A manual requisition management process is slow and introduces errors that lead to rework.